- Home

 - The importance of building strength and balance in your 50s and 60s

-We all know that exercise is an important part of staying healthy, but many people assume that as we get older, we should slow down.
+We all know that exercise is an important part of staying healthy, but many people assume that we should slow down as we get older.

-Nothing could be further from the truth – in fact, investing in your physical fitness in your 50s, 60s, and beyond is one of the most valuable gifts you can give yourself.
+Nothing could be further from the truth – and investing in your physical fitness in your 50s, 60s, and beyond is one of the most valuable gifts you can give yourself.

-When we think of ageing well, we often think of staying healthy and retaining our independence, continuing to pursue activities we enjoy, developing new hobbies, and staying active within our community.
-Just because our age changes, doesn’t mean that we have to fundamentally change as people.
+When we think of ageing well, we often think of staying healthy and retaining our independence, continuing with activities we enjoy, developing new hobbies, and staying active within our community.
+Just because our age changes, doesn’t mean we have to fundamentally change as people.

-Below, we’ll take a closer look at why building strength and balance in our 50s, 60s, and beyond is so important.
+Below, we’ll look closer look at why building strength and balance in our 50s, 60s, and beyond is so important.

 Reducing the risk of falls

-At present, falls are the leading cause of injury among people over 75, and while the physical pain of a fall can be incredibly serious, often the most harmful effects run deeper.
-The injuries that people sustain from falls can cause a range of health problems, which may lead to a loss of confidence and independence.
+At present, falls are the leading cause of injury among people over 75, and while the physical pain of a fall can be serious, often, the most harmful effects run deeper.
+The injuries sustained from falls can cause various health problems, which may lead to a loss of confidence and independence.

 According to a survey by Age UK, millions of older adults are seriously concerned about falling, with 4.3 million people (36% of those surveyed) reporting that falling was the thing they were most worried about.
 This fear is by no means misplaced, as statistics show that 30% of people aged 65 and over and 50% of people aged 80 and over, fall at least once a year.